 3. Check and Clean Your Gutters to Prepare for Hurricane Season

 Gutters direct water away from your home.
 Prepare for hurricane season by clearing them of debris.
 Clean gutters keep water from pooling around your foundation and help protect your siding from water damage.
 If you can’t do the job yourself, hire a professional.
+You may also hire a Soft Story Retrofit specialist to check your home’s foundation.
 Check to make sure the gutter system is securely attached to the home and working properly.
-Make any needed repairs before a storm arrives.
+Make any needed repairs before a storm arrives and get a gutter guard installation done for additional protection.

 4. Preparing for Hurricane Season by Protecting Doors and Windows